Bhumika-11/ENVS-6452_Ass4_APP_Dada2/README.md

 #add ggplot over it

-# change to dataframe for plooting graph with ggplot2
+# change to dataframe for ploting graph with ggplot2
 ps.table <-psmelt(ps)

 # use factor$ command-take column phylum